MCSN-project2014/AElib/README.md

 Libraries written in python from the note of the Algorithm engeneering course.

-Every packages correspond to a chapter of the notes of the professor.
-In each pachage there are several modules in which contain the impelementation of the algorithms.
+`aelib` directory contains the packages corresponding to a chapter of the notes of the professor.
+In each pachage there are several modules, each of them contains algorithms implementaion.

+`doc` folder contains the documentation of the libraries

+`test` folder contains the test for each modules.
+Testa are performed with 'unittesting' library of python.